Useful digital marketing info.

 Sacks Fifth Avenue

-For many years I've had an itch to write something about the phenomenon of rabbis whose egos were inflated (even more) by the prospect of global fame, turbocharged by the internet.
+For years I've had an itch to write something about the phenomenon of rabbis whose egos were inflated by the prospect of global fame, turbocharged by the internet.
 But I always stopped short of doing so, apart from one post I did write on the self-promoting clown Shmuely Boteach.
 Even with that post I couldn't help writing a small addendum questioning if I'd been too harsh.

 After all, with so much hostile fire against all Jews, why add your own friendly fire?